About this Journal

 Publication Frequency

 The journal publishes two regular issues per year (fall and spring).
-A special issue, featuring peer-reviewed research symposium abstracts from the AORE Research Symposium and the Outdoor Leadership Research Symposium, is also published (late spring/early summer).
+An annual special issue is also normally published, featuring peer-reviewed research symposium abstracts from the AORE Research Symposium and the Outdoor Leadership Research Symposium.

 The Journal of Outdoor Recreation, Education, and Leadership was officially launched on October 31, 2008 at the Association of Outdoor Recreation and Education Conference in San Diego, CA. Volume 1 Issue 1 was published in mid 2009.